Quantifying Knowledge Distillation Using Partial Information Decomposition: Conclusion

 \section{Conclusion}

-We propose using $\uni{Y}{T}{S}$ to quantify distillable knowledge remaining in a teacher model w.r.t. a student and a downstream task.
-This in turn leads to the definition of the amount of knowledge that has been distilled to a student as $\red{Y}{T,S}$.
+With the growing interest in knowledge distillation, our work provides critical insights into the explainability of knowledge distillation.
+We propose using $\uni{Y}{T}{S}$ to quantify the knowledge available in a teacher model for distillation w.r.t. a student and a downstream task.
+This, in turn, leads to the definition of the amount of knowledge that has been distilled to a student as $\red{Y}{T,S}$.
 We show that knowledge distillation frameworks which use mutual information between the teacher and the student representations to achieve knowledge distillation have a fundamental problem: These frameworks force the student to mimic the teacher regardless of the usefulness of the teacher's information to perform the task at hand.
-In contrast, through many examples we demonstrate that the proposed metrics can correctly characterize the distillable and distilled knowledge.
-Moreover, we show the advantage of the proposed metric by implementing a new distillation framework -- Redundant Information Distillation (RID) -- and comparing its performance with the existing technique VID \citep{variationalKD}.
-While VID and RID perform similarly when the teacher is well-trained for the downstream task, VID performance degrades largely when the teacher is not trained.
-However, RID performs close to a student model that is trained without knowledge distillation.
+In contrast, through many examples we demonstrate that the proposed metrics can correctly characterize the amounts of knowledge available for distillation and the already transferred knowledge.
+Moreover, we show the advantage of the proposed metric by implementing a new distillation framework -- Redundant Information Distillation (RID) -- and comparing its performance with the existing technique VID \cite{variationalKD}.
+While VID and RID perform similarly when the teacher is well-trained for the downstream task, VID performance degrades largely when the teacher is not trained but RID performs close to a student model trained without distillation.